MycroftAI/documentation/_posts/2018-03-27-kickstarter-backers-now-what.md

 &nbsp;

 <span style="font-weight: 400;">What if you are reading this post and you did not get your Mark II on Kickstarter?
 It’s not too late.
-We moved over to Indiegogo In Demand, and even have a referral program so you can get Indiegogo credit or a free Mark II!
+We moved over to <a href="https://igg.me/at/mycroft/x/1728487">Indiegogo In Demand</a>, and even have a referral program so you can get Indiegogo credit or a free Mark II!
 Reserve your reward soon, because we’ll likely have a cutoff for December delivery dates.
 The survey’s for Indiegogo backers will come out a little later but will be similar to the Kickstarter surveys.</span>

 &nbsp;